dmpe/bachelor/README.md

 ## License

 Full copyright on text!
 No exceptions will be ever made.

 Partial on code, which is under Apache License 2.0

-In case, you have questions on the usage, contact me please.
-Nevertheless, you must always quote me.
+In the case you still have questions on the usage, contact me please.
+Nevertheless, you **must** always quote me!